bdunderscore/attach-to-me/docs/docs/index.md

 Attachables can signal an animator to respond to the state of the attachment.
 Set the "Animator to control" parameter to the animator component to control.
 The flag parameter names refer to boolean animator variables which will be set in various states.

+### In-world tutorial

+By default, tutorial guidance will be shown the first time a user picks up a prop, or (if in VR) places their hand near a tracking prop after entering the world.

+[VR: hand tutorial][VR: pickup tutorial][desktop tutorial]

+ These popups help guide the user to the various interactions supported by the AttachToMe system; however, if this is undesired, these can be disabled by setting the Tutorial object under the "Attachables Controller" prefab to be inactive.

+ [inactive tutorial example]